jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 }
 ```

-In the Python Jupyter widgets implementation, the `Widget.send(content, buffers=None)` method will produce a message of this form.
+In the ipywidgets implementation, the `Widget.send(content, buffers=None)` method will produce these messages.

 ### Displaying widgets